 Date: 11-12 June 2020

-VECMA is holding a virtual workshop on 11-12 June 2020 on “Multiscale Modelling, Uncertainty Quantification and the Reliability of Computer Simulations”.
-The virtual workshop is a combination of three workshops that were due to take place at the SIAM Conference on Uncertainty Quantification (UQ20) and the International Conference on Computational Science (ICCS) 2020, but were cancelled due to the global pandemic.
-The combined virtual workshop fulfils all three of these workshops in a two day online event, and is made freely available and accessible to all.
+VECMA held an online conference on 11-12 June 2020 on “Multiscale Modelling, Uncertainty Quantification and the Reliability of Computer Simulations”.
+The conference was a combination of three events that were due to take place at the SIAM Conference on Uncertainty Quantification (UQ20) and the International Conference on Computational Science (ICCS) 2020, but were cancelled due to the COVID-19 pandemic.
+Our online conference fulfilled all three of these events in a two-day online event, and was made freely available and accessible to all.

 1. A mini-symposium titled “Tools for enabling Verification, Validation and Uncertainty Quantification (VVUQ) in multiscale simulations and workflows” as part of SIAM UQ20.